 April 29, 2011

-Yesterday I conducted a webinar, sponsored by Citirx Online, on how to set up a remote work (telework) program.
+Yesterday we conducted a webinar, sponsored by Citirx Online, on how to set up a remote work (telework) program.
 A recording is available here, and you can download slides here.

-There were a few questions we didn’t have time to answer during the session, so here they are along with answers:
+There were a few questions we didn’t have time to discuss during the session, so here they are along with answers:

 Q. Where can I find data that supports the generational differences in terms of work flexibility and result oriented vs process oriented?